 This method of waste disposal had been going on since the first rest facilities were installed on the first passenger train cars.

 When a train was standing still in a station, the waste simply plopped onto the tracks next to the platform, and either would splash onto an unsuspected passenger or crew member on the platform, or would disgustingly stay on the tracks until it was somehow washed away.
 Thus, the sign, politely imploring a recently relieved passenger to wait until the train was moving to flush.

-The Pullman Company regularly scheduled sleeping cars to be set out from trains at various stations all along a route from a night train, and occupancy by passengers was usually allowed until 8 a.m. or the next morning.
-When this happened, metal buckets were attached under the cars to catch waste from sinks and toilets and then emptied by an unfortunate car knocker or other worker.
+The Pullman Company regularly scheduled sleeping cars to be set out from trains at various stations all along a route from a night train, and occupancy by passengers was usually allowed until 8 a.m. the next morning.
+When this happened, metal buckets were attached under the cars to catch waste from sinks and toilets and then emptied by an unfortunate junior car knocker or other worker.
 The same was true for railroad business cars; buckets under the cars when they were spotted in a station for its traveling official and staff to use as an office or sleeping quarters while on business in a given location.